Decision support / operation efficiency

 Optimizing Large-Scale Data Workflows

-Payors monitored populations approaching 1M+ patient records per day, making full data loads and exports impractical.
-Smart default date ranges reduced initial system load, and configurable exports allowed users to retrieve only the data they needed.
+Some organizations managed patient populations approaching one million records, making full data loads impractical.
+We reduced system load with intelligent default date ranges and flexible export options, allowing users to retrieve only the data they needed.

-The redesign transformed PROMPT from a notification feed into a scalable decision-support platform that improved customer satisfaction, strengthened product marketability, and established a foundation for continued product growth.
+The redesign transformed PROMPT from a notification feed into a scalable decision-support platform.
+By improving patient prioritization, clinical context, and operational workflows, the new experience strengthened customer satisfaction, increased product marketability, and established a foundation for continued product growth.

 Product Impact

-Consolidated clinical context into Patient Summary and Event Details
+Consolidated fragmented clinical information into Patient Summary and Event Details

 Organizational Impact

-Built the first design system, improving design & development efficiency by ~70%
+Built the company's first design system, improving design and development efficiency by approximately 70%

 Key Takeaways